metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Raw-Exports/Client Templates/copywriting/03-CONTENT-GUIDELINES/Live-Video-Content.md

 "The first thing we need to address is [CORE CONCEPT].

 Most builders approach this by [COMMON WRONG APPROACH].
 I get it - it seems logical.
-But here's why that doesn't work for custom builders:
+But here's why that doesn't work for Design-Build Remodeler:

 [EXPLANATION WITH INDUSTRY-SPECIFIC REASONING]